ZenLighting/ZenServer/README.md

 This is intended to be the server for light control, acting as a hub for all lights on the local network

+## Versions
+- 1.0.0 -> Can statically color lights, have a standard communication protocol defined, can recieve device broadcasts

 ## Light Protocols
 ### Discovery
 Lights will broadcast on the localnetwork at port 1260 a json of format